rcrtss/rcrtss.github.io/_projects/7_multi_agent_roundtable.md

 * **Think alone.** You may miss critical factors or domain knowledge.
 * **Consult real experts.** Effective, but expensive and time-consuming.
-* **Ask a single LLM.** Useful if you can prompt well and validate results, but risky—one model might hallucinate or overlook key perspectives.
+* **Ask a single LLM.** Useful if you can prompt well and validate results, but risky: one model might hallucinate or overlook key perspectives.

 These options often fail to capture the diversity of reasoning needed for real-world problems.
 That’s why the King needs a **Round Table**.